shader-slang/slang/docs/user-guide/a3-02-reference-capability-atoms.md

 `raytracing_allstages`<br>
+> Collection of capabilities for raytracing with all raytracing stages.<br>

 ---

 `raytracing_anyhit`<br>
+> Collection of capabilities for raytracing with the shader stage of anyhit.<br>

 ---

 `raytracing_intersection`<br>
+> Collection of capabilities for raytracing with the shader stage of intersection.<br>

 ---

 `raytracing_anyhit_closesthit`<br>
+> Collection of capabilities for raytracing with the shader stages of anyhit and closesthit.<br>

 ---

 `raytracing_anyhit_closesthit_intersection`<br>
+> Collection of capabilities for raytracing with the shader stages of anyhit, closesthit, and intersection.<br>

 ---

 `raytracing_raygen_closesthit_miss`<br>
+> Collection of capabilities for raytracing with the shader stages of raygen, closesthit, and miss.<br>

 ---

 `raytracing_anyhit_closesthit_intersection_miss`<br>
+> Collection of capabilities for raytracing with the shader stages of anyhit, closesthit, intersection, and miss.<br>

 ---

 `raytracing_raygen_closesthit_miss_callable`<br>
+> Collection of capabilities for raytracing the shader stages of raygen, closesthit, miss, and callable.<br>

 ---

 `raytracing_position`<br>
+> Collection of capabilities for raytracing + ray_tracing_position_fetch and the shader stages of anyhit and closesthit.<br>

 ---

 `raytracing_motionblur_anyhit_closesthit_intersection_miss`<br>
+> Collection of capabilities for raytracing + motion blur and the shader stages of anyhit, closesthit, intersection, and miss.<br>

 ---

 `raytracing_motionblur_raygen_closesthit_miss`<br>
+> Collection of capabilities for raytracing + motion blur and the shader stages of raygen, closesthit, and miss.<br>

 ---

 `rayquery_position`<br>
+> Collection of capabilities for rayquery + ray_tracing_position_fetch.<br>

 ---

 `ser_raygen`<br>
+> Collection of capabilities for raytracing + shader execution reordering and the shader stage of raygen.<br>

 ---

 `ser_raygen_closesthit_miss`<br>
+> Collection of capabilities for raytracing + shader execution reordering and the shader stages of raygen, closesthit, and miss.<br>

 ---

 `ser_any_closesthit_intersection_miss`<br>
+> Collection of capabilities for raytracing + shader execution reordering and the shader stages of anyhit, closesthit, intersection, and miss.<br>

 ---

 `ser_anyhit_closesthit_intersection`<br>
+> Collection of capabilities for raytracing + shader execution reordering and the shader stages of anyhit, closesthit, and intersection.<br>

 ---

 `ser_anyhit_closesthit`<br>
+> Collection of capabilities for raytracing + shader execution reordering and the shader stages of anyhit and closesthit.<br>

 ---

 `ser_motion_raygen_closesthit_miss`<br>
+> Collection of capabilities for raytracing + motion blur + shader execution reordering and the shader stages of raygen, closesthit, and miss.<br>

 ---

 `ser_motion_raygen`<br>
+> Collection of capabilities for raytracing raytracing + motion blur + shader execution reordering and the shader stage of raygen.<br>

 ---